University of FloridaSolutions for Your Life

 Use and Management

 Ideally suited as a low-growing foundation plant, abelia is also excellent as a tall ground cover for a large-scale commercial or industrial landscape.
 It can be sheared into a formal hedge or into any of a number of topiary shapes.
-It it nicely suited for training into a low hedge bordering a sidewalk.
+It's nicely suited for training into a low hedge bordering a sidewalk.
 Growth rate is slow to moderate, making it easy to keep it from growing out of bounds with two clippings per year.

 Space plants 4 to 5 feet apart in a mass planting.
 Be sure to set plants several feet back from a walk, driveway or lawn area, because plants grow wider than tall and often require pruning to control their lateral growth.
 If you need to prune in this manner, be sure to leave the bottom of the plant much wider than the top so lower foliage is left on the plant.
 If you attempt to shear vertically, the lower branches are shaded and often lose foliage.
 This will give the shrub an unsightly, dark, leafless bottom.

 Glossy abelia enjoys fairly rich, moist but well-drained soil in a full sun or lightly shaded location and has good drought tolerance.
 Plants become thin and unattractive in the shade and do not flower.
 Plant on 4- to 6-foot centers to form a foundation planting, slightly closer for a hedge.
-The foliage darkens during the winter but plants generally remain full all during the cold months.
+The foliage darkens during the winter, but plants generally remain full all during the cold months.

 Cultivars include: 'Francis Mason' - new green foliage changes to glossy yellow as it matures, color more noticeable in full sun, light pink flowers, 3 to 4 feet high; and 'Prostrata' - prostrate growth habit, white flowers, sometimes used as a ground cover.
 Abelia 'Edward Goucher', a hybrid between Abelia x grandiflora and Abelia schumannii, has abundant lavender-pink flowers and showy red calyces, reaches 5 feet, and is best used in USDA hardiness zone 6.